Home / Editor's Pick /

 We love weather!

-In the miniseries 'Storm chaser's Blog', Weather & Radar's meteorologists share their wildest experiences chasing storms.
+Last year, in the miniseries 'Storm chaser's Blog', Weather & Radar's meteorologists shared their wildest experiences chasing storms.
 As avid photographers and storm chasers, their passion for weather is a lifestyle that reaches far beyond work.

 “Documenting these events is crucial for fostering empathy and mobilising aid.
 My coverage often directly leads to volunteer and support efforts, making the risks worthwhile,” explains Petramala.